 - 1 gallon of Compost

-For this, you will add in the same inputs as we do for the regular gardening soil mix.
-Every cubic foot of soil you mix up, you will want to use about a ¼ cup of each of the below inputs.
+For this, you will add the same inputs as we do for the regular gardening soil mix.
+Every cubic foot of soil you mix up, you will want to use roughly a ¼ cup of each of the below inputs.

 Now, we will use almost the same minerals as we would with a regular gardening mix.
 For every cubic foot of soil, you will want to use a ½ cup of each of the below minerals.

 What if I want to sow directly into my garden plot?